JelleVerstappen/6IICT-PROG4/recursion/Opdracht 2.6 Minesweeper/README.md

 In this file you will be making a class for the Minesweeper *board*.
 This will be the largest file.
 Objects from this class should have five properties:
 * `CHAR_MINE`: Character used to display a mine on the *grid*.
 It is full caps since it should never be changed.
 Default value is *.
 * `CHAR_BLANK`: Character used to display a blank on the *grid*.
 It is full caps since it should never be changed.
 Default value is ?.
 * `SQUARE_SIZE`: Number to indicate the length and width of the *grid*.
-The amount of cell in a grid is equal to *SQUARE_SIZE* **2.
+The amount of cells in a grid is equal to *SQUARE_SIZE* **2.
 Default value is 9.
 * `covered_cells`: Number to indicate the amount of cell not yet uncovered.
 Should start of equal to (*SQUARE_SIZE* **2) - *MINE_NUMBER*. *MINE_NUMBER* is a parameter equaling the number of mines the *grid* should contain.
 The default value for *MINE_NUMBER* is 9.
 * `grid`: 2D-List of cells.
 The amount of rows and columns are both equal to *SQUARE_SIZE*.
 Each position should be filled with an object of the class Cell.
-The display_character for all cells is *CHAR_BLANK*.
+The display_character for all cells starts as *CHAR_BLANK*.

 Besides these five properties, when creating an object of the class Board.
 The following methods should be called:
 *  A `generate_mines()` method that accepts an amount amount of mines (*MINE_NUMBER*).
 The method should convert a number of cells from blanks to mines.
 It does this by changing the display_character of the cell from *CHAR_BLANK* to *CHAR_MINE*.
-The cell to be changed should be chosen at random.
+The cells to be changed should be chosen at random.
 When a randomly selected cell already contains a mine, the method should try again until it finds a cell containing a blank.
 Once again, the *MINE_NUMBER* should be equal to 9 by default, but can be changed when creating an object of the class Board.
 This represents how difficult the game will be.
 *  A `calculate_neighbouring_mines()` method that accepts a row and column number.
-These numbers correspond to a particular cell in the board *grid*.
+These numbers correspond to a particular cell on the *grid*.
 The method calculates how many of it's 8 neighbours contain a bomb (Tip: You will need two for-loops for this).
-Finally it changes the *neighbouring_mine_count* property of the cell to the amount of neighbouring bombs found (You are allowed to calculate the amount of neighbouring mines a cell, that itself contains a mine, has.
-This will not influence the future working of the game.)
+Finally it changes the *neighbouring_mine_count* property of the cell to the amount of neighbouring bombs found (you are allowed to calculate the amount of neighbouring mines a for all cells.
+So also for those containing a mine themselves.
+This will not influence the future working of the game).

 For example a 3x3 grid containing two bombs would have the following cells (row,column):
 <p align="center">
   <img src="Images/neighbours.png" width="200" height="200"/>
 </p>

 The class has several additional methods.
 First we will go over those that display the grid in the terminal.
 After completing each display method, check them by running a number of tests yourself.
-Using these display methods, you can also determine if all methods and properties were implemented correctly.
+Using these display methods, you can also determine if all other methods and properties are implemented correctly.
-* A `display_header()` method that accepts a message.
+* A `display_header()` method that accepts a message as an argument.
 This is a template that will be used in all other display methods.
 It will return a string containing the header of the display.
 The header consists of two parts.
 The first is the message, the second is the column numbering for the *grid*.

 In general the header will look as follows (assuming *SQUARE_SIZE*=9):
 ```